processing/processing-pi-website/content/download.md

 # Tar-balls

 _Lastly_, if you are an expert user, and know your way around Linux, you can also manually download and install the compressed archives below.
-Like with Those come with a copy of Java built-in.
+Those also come with a copy of Java built-in.

 [processing-3.3.7-linux-armv6hf.tgz](http://download.processing.org/processing-3.3.7-linux-armv6hf.tgz) (90.5 MB)